MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-set-up-data-product-batch.md

    1. Select the *Data\CRM\SalesLTAddress.csv* file as the source.

-1. Modify these settings in the data flow for the for the paired `CustAddress` sink:
+1. Modify these settings in the data flow for the paired `CustAddress` sink:

    1. Create a new dataset named `DevEncur_Cust_Address`.